The-Cat-Town-Craft/Carpet-TCTC-Addition/README.md

 **Warning: we use our own SettingManager to manage the rules and you need to manually migrate the default configuration saved in carpet.conf.**

+❗Before reporting a problem, be sure to try the latest [beta version](https://github.com/The-Cat-Town-Craft/Carpet-TCTC-Addition/releases) to check if the problem still exists.

 A [fabric-carpet](https://github.com/gnembon/fabric-carpet) extension mod.
 It offers some interesting features.

 Operation command: `/carpet-tctc-addition`